Bayesian error propagation for neural-net based parameter inference: Demonstration of parameter inference

 Once all the components of Eq.~(\ref{general1}) are derived, we constrain cosmological parameters for three scenarios: when the theory prediction is computed by CAMB, and when the prediction is done with the accurate neural net model, and inaccurate model.
 Moreover, for neural-net based inference we consider the cases when the posterior does and does not propagate the neural net's error, where the former is the adapted posterior proposed in Eq.~(\ref{general1}) and the latter a naive plug-in of the neural net into the standard Gaussian likelihood.

-We generated synthetic matter power spectra by Gaussian random draw from a mean, depending on input parameters $H_0 = 66.8, \Omega_{\rm cdm} = 0.269, \Omega_{\rm b} = 0.0494$, and a covariance matrix $\boC$ as the square of the fiducial power spectrum.
+We generated synthetic matter power spectra by Gaussian random draw from a mean, depending on input parameters $H_0 = 66.8$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm cdm} = 0.269, \Omega_{\rm b} = 0.0494$, and a covariance matrix $\boC$ as the square of the fiducial power spectrum.
 The mean is displayed as a black solid line in Fig.~\ref{deltas}, where the synthetic data scatters around.

 In all figures, purple contours stand for the posteriors obtained from the inaccurate neural net, and green posteriors for the accurate net.
 The input parameters are indicated in all corner plots by dashed black lines.
 In Fig. \ref{wnn}, we depict the `naive' posteriors, yielded by simply replacing the (taken as infinitely accurate) CAMB mean $\bomu(\bop)$ with the neural net's prediction, neither propagating the neural net's bias nor its approximation error around the true mean.
 Purple contour show a noticeable non-zero bias in the best fit, while the green contour mostly match the CAMB blue contour.
 Hence, Fig.~\ref{wnn} demonstrates that parameter inference will incur biases if the neural net's approximation error is not propagated.